 Fish tanks can cause breathing problems due to the increase in humidity.
 As the air around you becomes more humid, body temperature increases, making breathing more challenging.

-Anybody can experience breathing issues in a humid room as humidity leads to the growth of black mold spores.
-Biology links breathing in fungal spores (Stachybotrys chartarum) with bleeding from the lungs.
+Anybody can experience breathing issues in a humid room as humidity leads to the growth of mold spores.
+Biology links breathing in fungal spores (Stachybotrys chartarum) with bleeding lungs.

 Black mold can become a chronic problem that refuses to disappear once it sets in, so avoid letting things get this far.
-If you believe adding a fish tank to your bedroom will lead to unmanageable humidity levels, reconsider installing the aquarium.
+If you believe adding a fish tank to your bedroom will lead to unmanageable humidity levels, reconsider whether it’s the right choice.

-If you find that watching fish go about their business in an aquarium helps you sleep, a fish tank could be an ideal addition to a bedroom.
+If you find watching fish go about their lives in an aquarium helps you sleep, a fish tank could be an ideal addition to a bedroom.
 However, it’s preferable to house your aquarium in another room, enjoying the sight of your pets before retiring to a tankless bedroom.